You might be a zombie and not realize it.

 Zombies are being shoved down our throats.
-Even gun manufacturers are getting into promoting anti-zombie firearms and ammunition.
-And recently I read that the military conducted an anti-zombie training exercise.
+Even gun manufacturers have gotten into promoting anti-zombie firearms and ammunition.
+And I’ve read more than once that the military has conducted an anti-zombie training exercises.

-But my opinion isn’t going to change the cultural saturation we’re being subjected to.
+But my opinion isn’t going to change the cultural saturation we’ve been subjected to.
 It’s something that seems to be directed from a higher power.

 I think we’re missing something.